zulip/zulip/docs/subsystems/sending-messages.md

   primarily done in `exports.process_from_server` in `static/js/echo.js`.

+### Local echo in message editing

+Zulip also supports local echo in the message editing code path for edits to just the content of a message.
+The approach is analogous (using `markdown.contains_backend_only_syntax`, etc.)), except we don't need any of the `local_id` tracking logic, because the message already has a permanent message id; as a result, the whole implementation was under 150 lines of code.

 ## Putting it all together

 This section just has a brief review of the sequence of steps all in